 - Workshop in creating a multi-item scale

-- Tips for translating survey questions into other languages
+- Appendix on tips for translating survey questions into other languages

 Who will benefit